-The more you cook, the less you care about remaining true to recipes and their origins.
-There may have been a time, for example, when I wouldn’t have added, say, Turkish chilli to a pasta dish because no, that’s the wrong kind of chilli; surely there are stories about someone’s nonna getting upset you amended a family recipe that stretches back generations.
-I realised over the years, of course, that this is pointless.
+The more you cook, the more confident you are to experiment with flavours.
+There may have been a time, for example, when I wouldn’t have added, say, Turkish chilli to a pasta dish because no, that’s the wrong kind of chilli.
 While I wouldn’t necessarily cook something as steeped in tradition as a ragu, change it and try and then call it a ragu, I would have no problems adding extra bits and calling it ‘the lovely thing that Helen made.’
 A snappy name, I think you’ll agree.

 The best cooks have no worries about boundaries and yet they still respect the original starting point of a recipe, although good luck identifying where that might be.
 Once you’re down with the history of a dish then it makes sense to start playing around, otherwise, we’d never have anything new.

 Look, runny egg yolks photograph better than flatbreads, ok?